 Non-concessional contributions are after-tax contributions.
 Individuals are generally able to claim a tax deduction for after-tax personal contributions, and these contributions will count as concessional contributions.
-ANZ Staff Super cannot accept any non-concessional contributions to your account unless you have provided your TFN to ANZ Staff Super.
+ANZ Staff Super cannot accept any non concessional contributions to your account unless you have provided your TFN to ANZ Staff Super.
 You can provide your TFN through our website.
-(See page 34 for more details on the implications of not providing your TFN to ANZ Staff Super.)
+(See page 31 for more details on the implications of not providing your TFN to us.)